-Iran is a developing nation but is in the upper half of the world's economies.
+Iran is a developing nation classified as upper middle income.
 Located in the Middle East (north of Pakistan and south of Turkmenistan), the climate is classified as dry (arid) to dry (semi arid), with cooler temperatures in some high-altitude areas.

 See also: Library article for Yellow Fever